python/cpython/Doc/c-api/intro.rst

 the code that receives ownership of the reference then becomes responsible for eventually decref'ing it by calling :c:func:`Py_DECREF` or :c:func:`Py_XDECREF` when it's no longer needed---or passing on this responsibility (usually to its caller).
-Let's look at different types of reference ownership passings in more detail.

-When a function returns an object and effectively increases the reference count of it, the function is said to *give* ownership of a new reference to its caller and the caller is said to *own* the reference.
-When a function returns an object without changing the reference count of it, the caller is said to *borrow* the reference.
-Nothing needs to be done for a borrowed reference.
+When a function returns an object whose reference count has been increased by the function, the caller of the function is said to *receive a new reference*.
+It means the ownership of the reference is transferred to the caller.
+When a function returns an object without having changed its reference count, the caller of the function is said to *borrow* the reference.
+No ownership is transferred and nothing needs to be done for the borrowed reference.

-Conversely, when a calling function passes in a reference to an object, there are two possibilities: the function *steals* a reference to the object, or it does not.
-If a called function decreases the reference count of an object, it is said to *steal* the ownership of the reference from its caller. *Stealing a reference* means that when you pass a reference to a stealing function, that function assumes that it now owns that reference, and you are not responsible for it any longer.
+Conversely, when a calling function passes in a reference to an object, there are two possibilities: the called function *steals* the reference, or it does not. *Stealing a reference* means that when you pass a reference to a stealing function, that function assumes that it now owns that reference, and you are not responsible for the reference any longer.
+Note that *stealing a reference* does not result in instant decrement in the reference count of the object in most cases.

 .. index::
    single: PyList_SetItem()